- November 21, 2017

 - The graphics and atmosphere are well-designed, contributing to an immersive experience.

-- The game suffers from numerous bugs and technical issues, including game-breaking glitches and poor checkpoint systems.
+- There are numerous bugs and technical issues, including crashes and poor controls.

 “No spoilers, but let's say that it is just a regular B-grade space thriller movie of the 80s-90s kind of vibe and story.”